 Everyone associated with our program, including professional staff, parents, volunteers, children and board members, is required to be trained in recognizing and responding to suspected child abuse.

 What is the age requirement for a Little?

-Young people ages 7 through 16. are eligible for enrollment as a Little Brother or Little Sister.
+Young people ages 8 through 16 are eligible to enrollment as a Little Brother or Little Sister.
 Once matched, a child can remain matched until they turn 18 or graduate from High School, whichever comes last.

 What other eligibility requirements are there?